Eight Signs That Your Body Is Unhappy

 Aches and pains are part of life.
 They usually affect the structures that allow you to move – therefore your bones, muscles, ligaments and tendons.
 Musculoskeletal pain can be caused by injury, repetitive movements, bad posture, overuse or just good old fashioned wear and tear.

-Left untreated, panic attacks can lead to panic disorder and other problems which may include anxiety and depression too.
+Left untreated, panic attacks can lead to panic disorder and other problems.
 While you are receiving treatment for Panic Attacks, massage can certainly help.

 Compromised Immune System